Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 ## Project Structure

 The psychological benefit of structure and organisation makes the actually programming much more enjoyable.
-As well as the practical benefits like locataing information faster, it's just nicer to look at and work with.
+As well as the practical benefits like locating information faster, it's just nicer to look at and work with.

 ### Overview